yquan162/clementscoin/README.md

 -------------------
 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/yquan162/clementscoin/tags) are created regularly to indicate new official, stable release versions of Litecoin Core.
+[Tags](https://github.com/yquan162/clementscoin/tags) are created regularly to indicate new official, stable release versions of Clementscoin Core.

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.